-These hobbies will get you away from the screen and stimulate both body and mind.
+These hobbies for men will get you away from the screen and stimulate both body and mind.

 Staring at your phone’s GPS isn’t just giving you screen-related fatigue, it’s stopping your brain’s ability to work things out – in this case directions – for itself.
 Urban orienteering is a half race, half mental challenge: reading a (real) map, while running, outdoors.
-The perfect remedy.
+The perfect hobby as well as remedy.

 Play Adult Board Games

 Studies have linked board games to boosts in cognitive skills and good mental health.
 And there are plenty of adult-orientated games out there.
-Try historical fantasy Scythe, space-opera strategy Quantum, or puzzler Sagrada.
+For a fun hobby, try historical fantasy Scythe, space-opera strategy Quantum, or puzzler Sagrada.
 Joining a club is every bit as addictive as social media, only the people and interactions are real.

 Start Ground Hopping

 You can waste a lifetime watching sports on never-ending 24-hour channels, slowly frying your brain and adding extra pounds.
 Get out and see a game for real.
-In fact, go one better and visit as many stadiums and club grounds as possible in the sport you love the most – the ultimate collecting hobby for men.
+In fact, go one better and visit as many stadiums and club grounds as possible in the sport you love the most – one of the ultimate collecting hobbies for men.

 Create Art… With Chainsaw Carving

-Turn off the computer, go outside and do the manliest thing you can possibly do with your hands – carve something out of a massive block of wood with a chainsaw.
-It’s a rugged workout, but extra points if you make something actually artistic.
+Turn off the computer, go outside and start one of the most manly hobbies you can possibly do with your hands – carve something out of a massive block of wood with a chainsaw.
+It’s a rugged workout, but can be a rewarding hobby.
+Extra points if you make something actually artistic.